Primavera-Hacker/phacker25/public/content/eng/convocatoria.md

 This year, under the motto _Chronically Online_, we ask about the digital present as an unavoidable condition—not pathological, but structured against us.
 We talk about cognitive warfare, affective loops, and the need to reclaim desire, infrastructure, and narrative.

 ## Important Dates
-- September 30, 2025: Call for proposals closes
+- October 15, 2025: Call for proposals closes
 - October 30, 2025: Notification of results
 - December 5–6, 2025: Primavera Hacker in Santiago, Chile